-Your Peer Adviser will give you a suggested packing list at your April meeting.
+Your peer advisor will give you a suggested packing list at Orientation, Part 2.

 Appliances

 The standard electric current in Chile is 220 volts.
 U.S. appliances, such as hair dryers and razors, run on 120 volts.
 If you plan to bring these appliances, you will need to buy both a converter and a plug adapter.
 If you plan to bring your laptop abroad, check the power cord to see acceptable voltage inputs and outputs.
 If it includes 220 volts, you will only need to use a plug adapter, not a voltage converter.